 Don’t be afraid of using fresh peaches, they are amazing.
 Peel your peaches and don’t do anything other than slice the peaches, removing the skin the pit.
 I don’t have any issue with peeling fresh peaches.
 Some of my friends have found the peaches not easy to peel.
 I recommend using this easy video to easily peel peaches.

-Everyone loves peach crumble, where was the first peach crumble made?
+Where was the first peach crumble made?

 The first peach cobbler was made by the Georgia Peach Council to promote their canning of fresh peaches.